UKChartsPlus

 UKChartsPlus is an independent weekly newsletter about the UK music charts.
-It was first published in September 2001 as ChartsPlus in order to authoritatively record the official music chart information in the United Kingdom, as compiled by the Official Charts Company.
-Its publication began after Hit Music which was a sister publication of Music Week ceased publication in May 2001.
-The new newsletter was established to be totally independent of Music Week, licensing the chart data directly from Official Charts Company and other chart providers.
+It was first published in September 2001 as ChartsPlus in order to authoritatively record the official music chart information in the UK, as compiled by the Official Charts Company.
+It began after Hit Music, a sister publication of Music Week, ceased publication in May 2001.
+The new newsletter was established totally independent of Music Week, licensing the chart data directly from Official Charts Company and other chart providers.